Beetroot Tart

 Beetroot Purée:

-175 grams sliced canned beets (1 cup slices)
+175 grams sliced canned beets (6 ounces; about 1 cup slices)

 15 milliliters lemon juice (1 tablespoon)